markwkidd/cushaw-handbook/resources.md

 ## Printable versions

 - <a href="/assets/zine/commonwealth-cushaw-zine-2025-02-27.pdf">Plain copy with one page per sheet</a>.
-- <a href="/assets/zine/commonwealth-cushaw-zine-2025-02-27-printable-bifold.pdf">Formatted for printing with settings "print on both sides of paper" and "flip on short edge"</a>.
+- <a href="/assets/zine/commonwealth-cushaw-zine-2025-02-27-printable-bifold.pdf">Bifold booklet formatted for printing with settings "print on both sides of paper" and "flip on short edge"</a>.
 It uses both sides of 8 1/2" x 11" letter size paper, folded in half and stapled.

 ### Quarter-page version